ppeetteerrs/logseq-pkm/pages/A Mathematician Plays the Stock Market.md

 		- Support: comes from people who did not buy when stock last dropped to a certain price.
 They would rush to buy the stock when it falls to that price again
 	- [Parrondo's paradox](https://en.wikipedia.org/wiki/Parrondo%27s_paradox)
 		- A combination of losing strategies can become a winning strategy
-	- Sunk Cost Paradox
+	- Sunk Cost Paradox #interesting #theory
 		- ((63d68107-f565-4d59-b0c5-20d9ba7f9f8a))
 		- Explains why in a bubble economy acquisitions are often way overpriced
 - # Chapter 4: Chance and Efficient Markets
 	- ((63d6815c-e802-4567-9bb9-427e725e469e))
 		- [[Full House: The Spread of Excellence from Plato to Darwin]] #book #reading #maybe
-	- Gambler's Fallacy
+	- Gambler's Fallacy #interesting #theory
 		- ((63d6822a-6259-42e9-9d0e-a84f8811f7b4))
 		- Obviously, since the coin flips do not have memory
 	- Underestimating the Probability of Consecutive Wins